How to make simple shutters & simple rules to follow

 We are often asked where we got our shutters.
 Cody made them and we are sharing the process below!

-These shutters are very simple to make.
+These are very simple to make.

 They are just 1×4’s cut to match the height of the window.